Rihanna slams Snapchat over controversial ad: 'Shame on you'

 "I'd love to call it ignorance, but I know you ain't that dumb," Rihanna wrote on an Instagram Stories post.

-Snapchat did not respond to a request for comment, but posted an apology statement and removed the ad.
+Snapchat didn't respond to a request for comment, but posted an apology statement and removed the ad.

 "The advert was reviewed and approved in error, as it violates our advertising guidelines," a Snapchat spokesperson told the BBC.
 "We immediately removed the ad last weekend, once we became aware.
 We are sorry that this happened."